 Plaintiff, Global Freight Systems Co.
 W.L.L. ("Global Freight"), was a subcontractor providing services on a Navy base in Djibouti, Africa between 2011 and 2014.
-Plaintiff claims that between February and April 2014, the Navy effected a Fifth Amendment taking of its
+Plaintiff claims that between February and April 2014, the Navy effected a Fifth Amendment taking of its property

 On November 30, 2016, the Court issued this opinion under seal and directed the parties to file any proposed redactions by December 21, 2016.
-Plaintiff proposed limited redactions of information contained in nonparty emails containing proprietary legends and directives so as not to violate the prohibitions against disclosure in the legends.
+Plaintiff proposed limited redactions of information contained in nonparty emails containing proprietary legends.
 Defendant objected to Plaintiff's proposed redactions.
-The Court will resolve the issue of these redactions after affording the nonparty an opportunity to be heard.
-In the meantime, the Court reissues this Opinion indicating redactions by asterisks "[]."
+On February 14, 2017, Plaintiff notified the Court that the nonparty had no objection to the public release of any material in this opinion.
+As such, the Court reissues this opinion without redactions.

-property by directing Plaintiff to move its vehicles from the protected confines of Camp Lemonnier - the Navy base - into Djiboutian jurisdiction, thereby enabling the Djiboutian Government to seize Plaintiff's vehicles.
+by directing Plaintiff to move its vehicles from the protected confines of Camp Lemonnier - the Navy base - into Djiboutian jurisdiction, thereby enabling the Djiboutian Government to seize Plaintiff's vehicles.
 Plaintiff alleges that Defendant took this action with the knowledge that "Djiboutian officials had been actively disrupting the work of numerous contractors that were supporting the Navy's mission at Camp Lemonnier."
 Second Am.
 Compl. ¶¶ 38-42.